shadowpixelreal1/sir-prize-linux/WINDOWS_USERS.md

 4. On the **Storage** screen, click the empty CD icon â **Choose a disk file** â select `sir-prize-linux.iso`.
 5. Click **Start**!

-ð Once booted in the VM: log in as `user` / `sirprize` and start exploring Easter eggs.
+ Once booted in the VM: log in as `user` / `sirprize` and start exploring Easter eggs.

 ---